Anna-Rue/GDemo/README.md

-This is a demo project written in NextJS.
+This is a test project written in NextJS.
 It uses prisma for ORM (which means connects to database)

 # Run on your local machine